Joseph-Watts/BEPA/README.md

 Certain kinds of relationships can also be excluded.
 For example, you can specify all possible models structures except for those in which x predicts y.

+THIS IS CURRENTLY A BETA VERSION

+It contains working notes and has lots of room for improvement.
+You are welcome to branch and improve it.

+License: GNU General Public License v2.0